anwanguow/GP_structural/README.md

 Figures
 -----------------
-The code for reproducing the results corresponding to each figure in the paper can be found in the "Figures" directory.
+The code for reproducing each figure in the paper can be found in the "Figures" directory.

 Saved sessions of MATLAB Classification Learner
 -----------------